Breakdown of the DNA sequencing chemistry

 Causes of sequencing chemistry breakdown

 - Nuclease contamination.
-This is more likely to be a problem with samples resuspended in water rather than EDTA.
+This is also more likely to be a problem with samples resuspended in water rather than EDTA.

 Solving sequencing chemistry breakdown

-- Resuspend the DNA sequencing samples in 50 µM EDTA, pH 7.4.
-It is important that the 50 µM EDTA solution's pH is adjusted AFTER dilution from stock EDTA solution.
+- Re-suspend the DNA sequencing samples in 50 µM EDTA, pH 7.4.
+It is important that the 50 µM EDTA solution’s pH is adjusted AFTER dilution from stock EDTA solution.

 - Only load one or two trays onto the machine at a time.
+This will help avoid having the samples sitting around for a long time at room temperature.

 Return to the main DNA sequencing troubleshooting page.